SYSNET-LUMS/SmartGlassesPrivacy/README.md

 ## Citation
 This work has been published at the **IEEE International Conference on Pervasive Computing and Communications (PerCom 2026)** and the **ACM CHI Conference on Human Factors in Computing Systems (CHI 2026)**.

-If you find our code, dataset or qualitative exploration of opt-in privacy useful, please use the following citations:
+If you find our code, dataset, or qualitative exploration of opt-in privacy useful, please use the following citations:

 ```
 @inproceedings{khawaja2026now,